Eagle Claw: Yue Fei

 The general's biographies are also silent about him creating any styles of his own.
 The historian Meir Shahar notes Yue's mention in the second preface of the Sinew-Changing Classic (1624) is what "spurred a wave of allusions to the patriotic hero in later military literature".
 He continues, "By the eighteenth century, Yue Fei had been credited with the inventions of xingyiquan, and by the nineteenth century the 'Eight Section Brocade' and weapon techniques were attributed to him as well."
-The Ten Compilations on Cultivating Perfection (Xiuzhen shi-shu) (c.
+The Ten Compilations on Cultivating Perfection (c.
 1300) assigns the creation of the Eight Section Brocade to two of the Eight Immortals, namely Zhongli Quan and Lü Dongbin.